openmpf/openmpf-components/cpp/TrtisDetection/README.md

 Users can control inference and model behavior through the following job parameters:

 * `TRTIS_SERVER` : Specifies the DNS name or IP address and GRPC port of an NVIDIA TensorRT Inference Server (TRTIS).
-If the value is the empty string or this property is omitted, the component will instead use the environment variable for `TRTIS_SERVER`, if it is available, or default to `localhost:8001`.
+If the value is set to the empty string "", the component will instead use the environment variable for `TRTIS_SERVER`, if it is available.

 * `MODEL_NAME` : Specifies the model on `TRTIS_SERVER` to be used for inferencing.
 Currently only the default model, `ip_irv2_coco`, is supported.

 * `MODEL_VERSION`: Specifies the version number of the inference server model, with the default value of `-1` indicating usage of the latest available version on the server.

 * `MAX_INFER_CONCURRENCY` : Specifies the maximum number of inference requests that will be sent to the server concurrently for video frame inferencing.
-If the value is the empty string or this property is omitted, the component will instead use the environment variable for `MAX_INFER_CONCURRENCY`, if it is available, or default to `5`.
+If the value is the empty string "", the component will instead use the environment variable for `MAX_INFER_CONCURRENCY`, if it is available.

 * `USER_FEATURE_X_LEFT_UPPER` and `USER_FEATURE_Y_LEFT_UPPER` allow users to define the upper left coordinates for a custom bounding box of the image or video frame during inference. `USER_FEATURE_WIDTH` and `USER_FEATURE_HEIGHT` allow users to control the width and height of the custom bounding box.